abhishekgoswami0810/round-robin-project/README.md

-# Round Robin Routing with Circuit Breaker - Spring WebFlux
+# Round Robin Routing API

 This project demonstrates a round-robin routing mechanism across multiple backend service instances with a circuit breaker mechanism using **Resilience4j** and **Spring WebFlux**.